itayYaakov/AnomalyDetectionWebAPP/README.md

 In the webpage, we have the option to drag-and-drop the files we need to provide -

 1. Select the train file in your computer, and drag into the 'train csv' box.
-(Alternative - choose it with 'Browse file' option)
+(Alternative - choose it by clicking 'Browse file' button)

    ![alt text](https://github.com/eladoni1/Pictures-for-WebAPP-Anomaly-Detector/blob/main/dragAndDropTrain.png?raw=true)